fjruizruano/In_Silico_SeqCap_10xG/README.md

 #### Get read names from the mapped reads

-Change the start of the read id.
-Here, it is "@ST-E00"
+Change the start of the read ID.
+Here, it is "@ST-E00".

 ```
 $ grep "@ST-E00" mapped_reads.fastq | sort | uniq | sed 's/@//g' >> mapped_reads_names.txt